veeso/tuifeed/README.md

 this will open the configuration file in your favourite editor.

-> ❗ If you don't have a GUI you can edit your configuration file at:
+> ❗ If this option doesn't work for your, you can edit the file manually at:
 >
 > - `~/.config/tuifeed/config.toml` on Linux
 > - `/Users/$USER/Library/Application\ Support/tuifeed/config.toml` on MacOS